Table of Contents

 FAQs:

-What is simultaneous interpretation?
+Q1: What is the history of interpretation?

-What is the history of simultaneous interpretation?
+Q2: What is simultaneous interpretation?

-What are the benefits of simultaneous interpretation?
+Q3: What is the definition of simultaneous interpreting?

 Call to Action